 Airbus showed off a new plane for the 130 to 160 seat market, the A220-300.
 But competition is always around the corner, as Embraer were demonstrating their E190-E2 which serves the same market.

 Boeing’s new 737 MAX has not only become the fastest selling plane in the company’s history, they report, it’s also attracted a lot of attention online for the stunning near-vertical take-off it demonstrated at the show.
 The dramatic feat was part of the company’s push to sell the plane’s performance and demonstrate its capability of flying out of airports at high altitudes and with short runways.

 There was also a concept for a flying passenger vehicle from an unlikely source – the car manufacturer, Aston Martin.
 The Volante Vision is a three seater luxury vehicle that’s capable of vertical take off.
+This will likely make use of some fiberglass reinforcement to keep the weight down.
 It’s currently in development with assistance from Cranfield Aerospace Solutions and Rolls-Royce

 For more information on the range we supply to the aerospace market, contact Interconnect Systems today.